 Long-term care insurance is a privately issued insurance policy which covers the costs of long term care not covered by other health insurance.
 Premiums are usually based on age, health, length of deductible period, amount paid, and duration of benefits.
 There are many plans and they all vary in eligibility, costs, and services covered.
 It is therefore important to understand what you are buying and whether it will meet your needs.

-A good source of information is The Consumer's Guide to Long-Term Care Insurance (PDF Format) from the Washington State Office of the Insurance Commissioner.
+A good source of information is The Consumer's Guide to Long-Term Care Insurance from the Washington State Office of the Insurance Commissioner.
 They have several other helpful publications to help you plan and compare different long term care insurance options.

 Learn more about financial planning for your long term care.